SlithyMatt/x16-xci/example/APPENDIX.md

 end_anim
 ```

 The init starts the same way as [Level 0](#zone-2-level-0), with the beacon and the beer sign flashing.
-Then there are subsequences that are run based on how this level was entered.
+Then there are sub-sequences that are run based on how this level was entered.
 If it was from Izzy's, then this must be the first visit, so that is handled in the **first** sequence.
 Subsequently, this scene could be re-visited from either the garage interior (in which case ```near_garage``` would still be true) or from the house (in which case both ```near_garage``` and ```near_izzys``` would be false).
 If we're coming from the garage, the avatar sprite i splaced on the sidewalk in front of the garage, facing left, and the car sprites are placed where is was parked last time.
 For simplicity, the car is parked at the same location on re-visits to this level as it was when we virst visited Izzy's.
 If we are coming from home, the earlier animation of driving up and walking onto the sidewalk is repeated with the addition of setting the new ```near_car``` state to true.

 ```
 first